Popusa/p2p-transactional-system/README.md

 Both Initiator and Collaborators’ servers are Multithreaded.

-5. Advantages and Disadvantages of Design Decisions
+d.
+Advantages and Disadvantages of Design Decisions

 Advantages: